 We serve excellent Fair Trade Coffee from specialist suppliers Kingdom Coffee.

 The church is an accredited Eco-congregation.
-We use low energy lighting were possible and have a state of the art heating control system to manage our energy use.
+We use low energy lighting throughout the church buildings, and have a state of the art heating control system to manage our energy use.
 We also aim to reduce our contribution to landful waste by recycling as much of the waste produced as possible and through regular uplift of all materials which can be recycled.

 During the service an offering is taken so that regular members of the congregation can contribute to the life and work of our church and our various projects.
 Offering bags are passed along each row and visitors are welcome to contribute but should not feel obliged to do so.

 There is an induction loop system available for people who use hearing aids in both the church and the halls.
 Flat access to the church and the halls is through the side gate on the North (Glenogle Baths) or left hand side of the building.
 There is ample space for wheelchairs within the building, and a wheelchair accessible toilet is also available.
 Toilets are situated in the corridor which leads to the halls (through the door on the pulpit side of the church).
 The wheelchair accessible also has a baby changing mat.